-The remote display connects to the unit mounted microprocessor controller through a six-wire RJ25 or RJ12 telephone cable (straight) to J10.
-When ordered from the factory, a 10, 75 or 100 ft. cable is provided with the remote display.
-The remote display and cable can be used to assist with start-up and maintenance or remote set point adjustment, if permanently mounted.
+The remote display connects to the unit mounted controller through a six-wire RJ25 or RJ12 telephone cable (straight).
+When ordered from the factory, a 10 ft. cable is provided with the remote display.
+The display and cable can be used to assist with start-up and maintenance.